leadweedy/FGA-docs/Running-on-Emulators.md

+> # FGA doesn't seem to work on latest versions on Nox and Bluestacks

 Make sure you're using Android 7 version of these emulators

 ## Nox

-> FGA doesn't seem to work on latest version of Nox

 On Nox, FGA needs Root to work since MediaProjection doesn't seem to work.